We want our leaders to pledge to ensure that by the year 2021, anyone in the UK who has ADHD can have timely access to quality treatment and support.

 Has anyone in government done anything for people with ADHD before?

-We would like recognise the efforts of Jeremy Corbyn, Norman Lamb, Annette Brooke, Gregory Campbell, Martin Caton, David Simpson, Dr William McCrea and Margaret Ritchie, who have spoken (at least once), proposed a motion (at least once) or voted on a motion (twice) in favour of people with ADHD between 2004 and 2017.
+We would like recognise the efforts of Jeremy Corbyn, Norman Lamb, Annette Brooke, Gregory Campbell, Martin Caton, David Simpson, Dr William McCrea and Margaret Ritchie, who spoke (at least once), proposed a motion (at least once) or voted on a motion (twice) in favour of people with ADHD between January 2004 and April 2017.
 Thank you.

-These are the only MPs who have been recorded saying anything supportive, or voting in favour, of the needs of people with ADHD in the entirety of those 13 years.
+These were the only MPs who were been recorded saying anything supportive, or voting in favour, of the needs of people with ADHD in the entirety of those 13 years.